MellowArpeggiation/NBTStructureLib/README.md

 [This video by CodeNeon](https://www.youtube.com/watch?v=BIa_gqc93ok) is a great resource for designing good dungeons with jigsaw blocks, exploring interesting ways of generating rooms.
 Note that the vanilla 8 structure piece limit does not apply here, and air is _not_ included by default!

 A good way to quickly iterate on your structures is to create a new world with `debugSpawning` enabled within `nbtlib.cfg`, then fly around until the log outputs that your structure generated.
 Once you've located a structure and inspected it, leave the world, open the world in your file browser, and delete both the region/ folder and the data/NBTStructures.dat.
 Upon reloading the world, it'll regenerate the structure from scratch, but due to the deterministic nature of world generation, the structure will generate the same way at the same location!

+### Troubleshooting
+> None of my mod blocks are loading!
+My structures are full missing blocks Make sure your structure files aren't loading before your blocks are initialised!
+This can occur if you instance them as static members inside your loading proxies.
+It is recommended that you make a `StructureManager` class somewhere, and to not reference it before structure registration!